A minor ore of beryllium, and one of the most important gem minerals.

 Emerald, sapphire and ruby are considered to be the "big three" of colored stones.
 More money is spent on these in the United States than all other colored stones combined.
 In many years, the United States imports a higher dollar value of emerald than of ruby and sapphire combined.
 Colombia, Zambia, Brazil, and Zimbabwe are major producers of gem-quality emerald.
 A small amount of emerald is sporadically mined in the United States near Hiddenite, North Carolina.

-Emerald is a beautiful stone, but it is often fractured or highly included.
+Emerald is a beautiful gem, but it is often fractured or highly included.
 Most of the emerald entering the retail market has been treated in some way.
 Fractures are often impregnated with glass or resins to stabilize the stone and make the fractures less visible.
 Stones are often waxed or oiled to hide fractures and surface-reaching inclusions.
 Heating and drilling are often done to reduce the visibility of inclusions.

 Even after these treatments, a person with a small amount of knowledge can usually look into a display case at the typical mall jewelry store and with reasonable success identify natural stones and lab-created stones by their clarity.
 Lab-created stones have a bright green color and are transparent.
 Natural stones are usually translucent or have visible inclusions and fractures.
 Natural stones without these characteristics are extremely rare and have a very high price.

-Aquamarine is the second most popular gem beryl.
+Aquamarine is the second-most-popular gem beryl and is the birthstone for the month of March.
 Like emerald, its identity is defined by its color.
 Aquamarine has a distinct greenish blue to blue color.
 Unlike emerald, light-colored stones in this color range are still called aquamarine.
 The stones that are richly colored are the most desirable, and the stones with a very pale color are made into inexpensive jewelry.

 The color of aquamarine can usually be improved by heating.
 Most stones entering the retail market have been heated.
-Many of the greenish blue stones offered for sale were distinctly bluish green or even yellow before treatment.
+Many of the greenish blue stones offered for sale were distinctly bluish green or even yellow beryl before treatment.

-Morganite is the third most commonly seen variety of beryl in jewelry stores, but the selection is usually limited, and stones with top color are very hard to find.
+Morganite is the third most commonly seen variety of beryl in jewelry stores, but the selection is often limited, and stones with top color are very hard to find.
 Most morganite sold in jewelry has been heat treated to improve its color.
 Heating generally removes traces of yellow from the stone and converts orange or yellowish stones into a more desirable pink color.
 Some morganite has been irradiated to deepen its color.
 Synthetic morganite has been produced but has not been widely marketed because morganite is not well known to consumers.

 Yellow beryl, also called "golden beryl" or "heliodor," is a yellow to greenish yellow beryl.
 Yellow beryl is a durable stone that often has a beautiful yellow color and a relatively low price.
-The public is not familiar with the gem, and as a result the demand is very low and so is the price.
+The public is not especially familiar with the gem, and as a result the demand is low and so is the price.
 People who enjoy yellow gems and want an item of jewelry with a yellow beryl will have a hard time finding it at most jewelry stores.
 It is most often seen in the inventory of a jeweler who does custom designs.

 Small amounts of iron are thought to produce the color of yellow beryl, which can often be changed with heating or irradiation.
 Despite the fact that many specimens of yellow beryl depreciate with treatment to less valuable colors, some specimens can be heated to a greenish blue similar to aquamarine, while others can be irradiated to produce a more desirable yellow color.
 Those with plans to treat yellow beryl must experiment because treatment success is variable.